-If you need accommodations for any physical, psychological, or learning disability, or if you want me to have emergency medical information, please speak to me privately, either after class or during my office hours.
-For DSP students needing accommodations for the exams, please contact me at least two weeks prior to the midterm or final so that we can work out acceptable accommodations.
+If you need accommodations for any physical, psychological, or learning disability, or if you want me to have emergency medical information, please speak to Gary Firestone privately, either after class or during my office hours.
+For DSP students needing accommodations for the exams, please contact Gary Firestone for midterm #1 and the Final or Wally Wang for midterm #2 at least two weeks prior to the midterm or final so that we can work out acceptable accommodations.